-- This application uses the PAM4 module but can also evaluate the NRZ signal. - The MU195050A Noise Generator is guaranteed to work properly only under the following conditions. - When using at a baud rate of 32.1 Gbaud or less
+- This application uses the PAM4 module but can also evaluate the NRZ signal. - The MU195050A Noise Generator is guaranteed to work properly only when using at a baud rate of 32.1 Gbaud or less.

 To use Standard BERT for PAM4 application, install modules to MP1900A slots listed in Table 4.1.2-1.
 Standard BERT for PAM4 application does not start for other than this module configuration.